 Solar Photovoltaic (PV) Permit

-- In the building permit application under 'detail description,' at a minimum include size of the system (kW DC), type of system (residential, or non-residential), and if the system is roof mount or ground mount
+- In the building permit application under 'detail description,' at a minimum include the size of the system (kW DC), type of system (residential, or non-residential), and if the system is roof mount or ground mount.

 - All diagrams and the engineer's evaluation letter must be stamped and signed by a Colorado licensed engineer showing existing structure compliance with 30-lbs. snow load and 105-mph 3-second gust factor wind load.